Novage/p2p-media-loader/README.md

 [![jsDelivr Badge](https://data.jsdelivr.com/v1/package/npm/p2p-media-loader-core/badge)](https://www.jsdelivr.com/package/npm/p2p-media-loader-core)
 [![npm Version](https://badge.fury.io/js/p2p-media-loader-core.svg)](https://npmjs.com/package/p2p-media-loader-core)

-**P2P Media Loader** is an open-source JavaScript library that capitalizes on the capabilities of modern web browsers, such as HTML5 video and WebRTC, to facilitate media delivery over peer-to-peer (P2P) networks.
-It seamlessly integrates with many popular HTML5 video players and functions entirely without the need for browser plugins or add-ons.
+**P2P Media Loader** is an open-source JavaScript library that leverages modern web browser features, such as HTML5 video and WebRTC, to enable media delivery over peer-to-peer (P2P) networks.
+It integrates smoothly with many popular HTML5 video players and works entirely without browser plugins or add-ons.
 Experience it in action with the [demo](http://novage.com.ua/p2p-media-loader/demo.html).

-This library enables the creation of a P2P network, also known as P2P CDN or P2PTV, which allows traffic sharing among users who are simultaneously viewing the same live or VOD stream via HLS or MPEG-DASH protocols.
+This library enables the creation of a huge P2P mesh network, also known as P2P CDN or P2PTV, which allows traffic sharing among users who are simultaneously viewing the same live or VOD stream via HLS or MPEG-DASH protocols.

 By leveraging P2P technology, it greatly reduces reliance on traditional CDN resources, lowers costs, and enhances the ability to deliver media streams to a larger audience.